 Even with all the positives, the MX Master has two drawbacks – the tiny and pointy forward and back buttons and the price tag.
 If those two are a turn off for you but still want something in the MX series, you can opt for the MX Performance or the MX Anywhere 2.

-If your laptop’s touchpad has become unbearable and you are shopping for the best Bluetooth mouse on the market, your search ends now.
+If your laptop’s touchpad has become unbearable and you are shopping for the best Bluetooth unit on the market, your search ends now.
 The MX Anywhere 2 is the answer to your long search.
-Its designed with a small profile for easy carrying but still large enough to suit your hand.
+It is designed with a small profile for easy carrying but still large enough to suit your hand.
 Besides the compact being designed to fit your hand, it also offers sufficient space on its left side to allow for two additional buttons when pressing using your thumb.

 Since it’s built for mobile, there isn’t an arsenal of buttons that comes with it.
 Besides the said thumb buttons, it has a standard right/left click buttons as well as middle clicker positioned behind the wheel.
 The mouse wheel allows for horizontal scrolling and two tactile-based modes with the left to right tilt.
 It features a Free-Spin feature for an even spin and has a Click-To-Click feature for bump-based tactile feedback.

 There are three ways that you affix your PC with the MX Anywhere 2 – using Logitech’s 2.4GHz wireless Unifying Receiver, Bluetooth or the with the included USB cable.
-Logitech’s Easy Switch platform found on this mouse makes it possible for you to pair three more compatible mice, with switching made easy through the press of a button at the bottom.
+Logitech’s Easy-Switch platform found on this unit makes it possible for you to pair three more compatible mice, with switching made easy through the press of a button at the bottom.

 The dots per inch (DPI) sensitivity of the MX Anywhere 2 is between 200 and 4,000.
 This means that the mouse can be used on any surface – glass included – as the sensitivity has been designed using the Darkfield laser tracking system by Logitech that tracks any surface using a laser.